The Skydivers

-The Skydivers is a 1963 American crime film produced by Anthony Cardoza, and written and directed by Coleman Francis.
-It stars actress Kevin Casey, Eric Tomlin, Cardoza and Marcia Knight, with a performance by influential guitarist Jimmy Bryant.
+The Skydivers is a 1963 American crime film written and directed by Coleman Francis and produced by Anthony Cardoza.
+It stars Kevin Casey, Eric Tomlin, Anthony Cardoza, and Marcia Knight, with a performance by influential guitarist Jimmy Bryant.

-After falling into obscurity for three decades, the film found second life in 1994, serving the basis for a Mystery Science Theater 3000 episode (during which TV's Frank describes it as like "Manos without the lucid plot").
+After falling into obscurity for three decades, the film found second life in 1994, serving as the basis for a Mystery Science Theater 3000 episode (during which TV's Frank describes it as like "Manos without the lucid plot").

 Plot

 Harry and Beth Rowe run a small skydiving facility in an unnamed desert town.
-One day, a woman named Suzy Belmont comes around claiming to be looking for the Rowes' plane mechanic Frankie Bonner.
-Beth claims that Frankie was fired for being drunk on the job, but feels that Suzy didn't come down just to see Frankie.
+One day, a woman named Suzy Belmont arrives looking for the Rowes' plane mechanic Frankie Bonner.
+Beth claims that Frankie was fired for being drunk on the job, but suspects that Suzy didn't visit just to see Frankie.
 As she walks away, Beth can't help but feel that her husband is having an affair with this floozy.
-It turns out that Harry is, but is still keeping it a secret from his wife.
+It turns out that Harry is, but has managed to keep it a secret from his wife.
 One evening, they receive a letter from Harry's friend, Joe Moss.
 Joe wants to visit and is looking for a job.
-Beth comments that Joe could easily fill Frankie's position and Harry consents.
+Beth points out that Joe could easily fill Frankie's position and Harry consents.

-Soon after, Frankie returns to the skydiving school, but Harry catches him trying to sabotage a plane and accosts him.
+Later, Frankie returns to the skydiving facility, but Harry catches him trying to sabotage a plane and accosts him.
 Frankie demands that Harry stay away from Suzy.
 Harry agrees but warns that he'll break both of Frankie's legs if he ever returns to the facility.

-Joe Moss eventually arrives and Harry and Beth greet him warmly.
+Joe Moss eventually arrives and the Rowes greet him warmly.
 Joe is just in time to witness an eager young man, Pete, propose to do a dangerous skydiving stunt.
-Harry warns that the FAA could come down on them for that, but Pete is determined to prove he can do it.
+Harry warns that the FAA could reprimand them for that, but Pete is determined to prove he can do it.
 He starts out fine, but before he can pull his chute he panics and plummets to the ground.
-The FAA does get involved; it shuts down the Rowes' skydiving facility.
-Harry drives into town and has a beer at a local bar.
+The FAA investigates and shuts down the Rowes' skydiving facility.
+Despondent at this turn of events, Harry drives into town and has a beer at a local bar.
 He finds Suzy outside and fights off her advances before leaving her in the parking lot fuming.